angoyd/hass-things/tibber-card/README.md

     scan_interval: 14400
     value_template: 'OK'
 ```
+Add the Js to Resources as a modue

+/local/tibber-card/TibberCard.js

 Copy tibber-card.js and lib/Chart.bundle.js to a folder under /www then just add it in your lovelace config.

 ```yaml
 - type: 'custom:tibber-card'
 ```

 Creds to https://community.home-assistant.io/u/wrenchse for idea and boilerplate for the chart.